aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.settings/viewoptions/do_not_display_page_boundaries/_index.md

 ﻿---
+title: ViewOptions.do_not_display_page_boundaries property
+linktitle: do_not_display_page_boundaries property
-title: do_not_display_page_boundaries property
+articleTitle: do_not_display_page_boundaries property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Turns off display of the space between the top of the text and the top edge of the page."
+description: "ViewOptions.do_not_display_page_boundaries property.
+Turns off display of the space between the top of the text and the top edge of the page."
 type: docs
 weight: 20
 url: /python-net/aspose.words.settings/viewoptions/do_not_display_page_boundaries/